LinuxForHealth/FHIR/docs/src/pages/guides/CreateFHIRValidationAssembly.md

 Clone to a local working directory
 `git clone git@github.com:IBM/FHIR.git`

+If you need to work off a specific tag release, please use `git checkout TAGVERSION` where TAGVERSION is the release you are interested in.
+For instance, `git checkout 4.1.0` for the 4.1.0 release.

 **Maven**
 You must have maven installed to create the build. https://maven.apache.org/ It must be in the `PATH`.